LukeMS/keltor/rst/index.rst

 *a.k.a.
 The Cold Lands or The Frozen Waste or The Ice Kingdom or The Last Frontier*

-The Northern Wilds are blocked from the Middle Lands by the `Winter Wall`_.
+The Northern Wilds are blocked from the `Middle Lands`_ by the `Winter Wall`_.

-Little is known of the Northern Wilds by most residents of the Middle Lands.
-Rumor says that hoards of barbarians and frost giants roam north of the `Winter Wall`_; all of which eye the Middle Lands hungrily.
+Little is known of the Northern Wilds by most residents of the `Middle Lands`_.
+Rumor says that hoards of barbarians and frost giants roam north of the `Winter Wall`_; all of which eye the `Middle Lands`_ hungrily.
 As members of the Winter Guard rarely go south of the `Winter Wall`_ these rumors are considered by most to be just that, rumors.
 Some call the idea of frost giants out right fantasy.

 These are harsh lands that breed hard people.
 With all the wild beast and fantastic creatures that roam the Cold Lands its most dangerous inhabitant is by far the weather.
 Even the high summer sees snow and the deep winter will take the unwary a piece at a time, killing before half the night is done.
 Any who roam these lands do so at great personal risk.

+.. _`Inner Sea`:

 The Inner Sea
 **************